 A Woman’s Medical History

 Chemotherapy and radiation, surgery for endometriosis, and untreated sexually transmitted infections (STIs) can all decrease fertility.

-Make sure to complete regular screenings for sexually transmitted infections and talk with Dr. Gregory Eads about whether certain medical treatments will affect your ability to conceive.
+Make sure to complete regular screenings for sexually transmitted infections and talk with Dr. Eads about whether certain medical treatments will affect your ability to conceive.

 Unhealthy Body Weight

 This applies to both women who are too heavy or too thin as each of these scenarios can affect fertility.
 A high BMI can affect the pituitary gland, making it difficult to ovulate whereas being too thin causes a deficiency in leptin, which leads to an absence of menstrual periods.